IvanYeung0610/IvanYeung0610/17_clisql/howto_squlite3-shell-basics.md

-# Team Success: Daniel Yentin, Ivan Yeung
-# SoftDev
-# skeleton/stub :: SQLITE3 BASICS
+# how-to :: SQL like a pro
-# Oct 2022

 ## Observations
 1. SQL files are not readable as plaintext.